 Satire is clearly a style that Lee is drawn to and he refuses to be immobilized by criticism and ‘blowback’.
 Moreover, he won’t be made small by the non-acceptance of others.
 In a world that tells Black men and women to conform for respect, for acceptance, for staying alive, Spike Lee is the exception.
 Chi-raq proves this.
 “It is easy to be labelled the angry Black man and I’m okay with that.
 We knew going in that people were going to be upset about the film.”
 “In doing this film, I didn’t want to be exploitative.
 We thought about depicting the violence in the film.
 You don’t see the daughter of Jennifer Hudson’s character die.
 You don’t see bloodshed.”
 These were deliberate choices to maintain the integrity and dignity of the people of Chicago.
 He speaks of the city with affection and admiration.
 Lee’s ultimate goal for the film is to save lives.

 It is easy to define someone by their work.
 Something Lee is acutely aware of when he says a journalist can define you “by one word” and it becomes who you are.
 However, the thirty minutes I spent with Spike Lee has put my own judgement and privilege into perspective.
 In doing so, it has reminded me that life is a constant learning curve, a revolving opportunity to be better than you were yesterday.
 This is the call out being made by Chi-raq.
 As humans, we must strive to be better than we were yesterday.
 If you think about it, why not tell this story as a satire?
 It forces us to ask the question: Why is this our reality?

-Chi-raq opens in Toronto Friday March 18th at the TIFF Bell Lightbox, in Vancouver at VanCity Theatre and in Calgary at The Globe on April 1st.
-It will be released on itunes Canada March 18th.
+Chi-raq opens in Toronto Friday, March 18th, 2016 at the TIFF Bell Lightbox, in Vancouver at VanCity Theatre and in Calgary at The Globe on April 1st.
+It will be released on iTunes Canada on March 18, 2016.